 As long as an individual has a valid ESA letter they are protected under California's Fair Housing & Employment Act.

-In order to qualify for an emotional support animal in California you need to connect with a mental health professional licensed in the state of California.
+In order to qualify for an emotional support animal in California you need to connect with a mental health professional licensed in the state of California and establish a client-provider relationship for at least 30 days prior to providing documentation.

 One of the ways you can do this is through a telehealth marketplace like Pettable, which can connect you to professionals in your state with experience conducting mental health evaluations for support animals.